 My research focuses on phonology at its interface with morphology and syntax.
 Topics include the grammatical use of tone (my dissertation work), the substance of spell-out which mediates between syntax and phonology, the prosodic hierarchy and prosodic subcategorization, paradigm uniformity effects, morphologically-conditioned stress patterns, and clitic alignment.
 A major component of this research includes careful typological and descriptive work on African languages, especially in Nigeria where I have fieldwork experience.
 I am currently teaching The Structure and Meaning of Words, and have also taught for classes on phonology, historical linguistics, and linguistics pedagogy.

-I am giving a talk at the University of Toronto on “Outward-looking phonologically-conditioned allomorphy in Cilungu grammatical tone” (Jun 2019) (collaborating with Lee Bickmore)
+I gave a talk at the University of Toronto on “Outward-looking phonologically-conditioned allomorphy in Cilungu grammatical tone” (Jun 2019) (collaborating with Lee Bickmore)

 nrolle [æ] princeton.edu

 Website updated 2019 Jun 12